dmotz/trystero/README.md

       ws.addEventListener('error', reject, {once: true})
     }),

-  // subscribe takes 4 arguments:
+  // Subscribe takes 5 arguments:
   // 1.
 One of the relay clients you defined in init.
-  // 2. roomTopic is the channel where peers in a room announce their presence.
+  // 2. rootTopic is the channel where peers in a room announce their presence.
   // 3. selfTopic is the current peer's own channel where messages specific to
   //    it should flow (i.e. offers and answers from external peers).
   // 4. onMessage is a function that should be called when your relay client
   // gets a message.
 Call it with the topic, data payload, and a callback
   // function that takes another topic and payload.
+  // 5. getOffers is an optional helper for precomputed offers (only needed if
+  // the strategy needs to send offers in bulk, like torrents).
   // It should return a cleanup function that unsubscribes
-  subscribe: (client, roomTopic, selfTopic, onMessage) => {
+  subscribe: (client, rootTopic, selfTopic, onMessage, _getOffers) => {
     const topics = [rootTopic, selfTopic]
     const onWsMessage = event => {
       const {topic, payload} = JSON.parse(String(event.data))